Amitkumar-Vaghela/Hide-Eyes-on-Password/README.md

 Playful emoji animation where the emoji hides its eyes when a password is being entered.
 Responsive design for optimal viewing across devices.

+# Files
+index.html: Contains the HTML structure of the login page. styles.css: Includes the CSS styles for the login page layout and appearance. script.js: Contains the JavaScript code for form validation and emoji animation.

+# How to Contribute
+If you would like to contribute to this project, follow these steps:

+Fork the repository to your GitHub account.
+Clone the forked repository to your local machine.
+Create a new branch for your changes: arduino : git checkout -b feature/new-feature
+Make your changes and commit them: git commit -m "Add new feature" Push your changes to your fork: git push origin feature/new-feature Create a pull request from your forked repository to the original repository.

 ## License
 This project is licensed under the MIT License.